 A simple guide to tax deductible business expenses

-It’s tax season: With all of your receipts in hand, it’s time to start organizing them to file your tax return for your business.
+It’s the same thing every year: With all of your receipts in hand, you start organizing them to file your tax return for your business.

 Corporations can choose any date for their fiscal year end.
-Taxes must be filed no later than six months after the end of each tax year for corporations.
+Tax returns must be filed no later than six months after the end of each tax year for corporations.

 What can I deduct for my business taxes?